-The involvement of the American in the Philippines is considered to be a pivotal moment for the Southeast Asian country, as it is through the United States that the country was able to gain their freedom for at least two times in history, although the freedom that it got for the first time came with a price.
+The involvement of the Americans in the Philippines is considered to be a pivotal moment for the Southeast Asian country, as it is through the United States that the country was able to gain their freedom for at least two times in history, although the freedom that it got for the first time came with a price.
 To know more about the influence of the American government in the country during specific eras, let us take a look at the history of American involvement in the Philippines.

-Aftermath of the Spanish-American War
+The aftermath of the Spanish-American War

 In the aftermath of the Spanish-American War, which was won by the Americans, both parties agreed to sign a treaty on December 10, 1898 in Paris France.
 Under this treaty, now known as the Treaty of Paris of 1898, the Spanish government will relinquish their occupation of Guam, Puerto Rico, and the Philippines to the American government, as well as give Cuba temporary freedom.
 With the signing of the treaty, the United States owned the Philippines legally, although the First Philippine Republic, which was created after the Spanish were ousted from the country, objected the ruling in the treaty.
 The disagreements between the United States and the Philippines eventually led to the Philippine-American War.